emilyaikens/inspirations/README.md

 | [Patrick Tien](https://github.com/CPTien) | SCRUM Master | Leader of the Agile processes (User Stories, Stand-Ups, etc.) and manager of Trello. |

 ## Wins
-- Learning great teamwork practices for pushing and pulling code together
+* Learning great teamwork practices for pushing and pulling code together
-- Adding Responsive CSS
+* Adding Responsive CSS
-- User Authentication
+* User Authentication
-- Being able to add an inspiration to a Gallery and display it!
+* Being able to add an inspiration to a Gallery and display it!

 ## Hurdles
-- Being able to add an inspiration to a Gallery and display it.
+* Being able to add an inspiration to a Gallery and display it.
-- Gallery drop-down menu when creating an inspiration.
+* Gallery drop-down menu when creating an inspiration.
 We could not see all available Galleries in the list
-- Setting up a working Repository was a struggle for a while, considering we forgot a key factor; the git.ignore file.
+* Setting up a working Repository was a struggle for a while, considering we forgot a key factor; the git.ignore file.
 Once we added one, things became a lot smoother.

 ## Future features

+* Ensure that users can only add inspirations to their own galleries, and not other users galleries
-- [ ] The ability to delete or edit a note.
+* The ability to delete or edit a note.
-- [ ] The first image added to the Gallery should be displayed as the thumbnail for that Gallery.
+* The first image added to the Gallery should be displayed as the thumbnail for that Gallery (the random squash photo is a place holder until this function is implemented)

 ## Planning Charts